skills/code-with-codespaces/.github/steps/2-custom-image.md

 ## Step 2: Use a custom image in your codespace

-The codespace we just created didn't specify any configuration, so GitHub used a default image.
+The didn't specify any configuration for the codespace we just created, so GitHub used a default Docker image.
 While this is very useful, it won't be consistent and it doesn't version lock our runtime environment.
 Specifying the configuration is important to keep the development environment repeatable.

 Let's do that now by providing a specific docker container image.